hci-a-if-its-2019/final-project-menantu-idaman/README.md

  * User is a male
 	* He is a student in Informatics Departement  ITS
 	* He is 20 years old
+	* He has experience to using a website for shopping in Itemku.com, Bukalapak, Shopee.

  ### Transcprit
  #### User 1